 The business case for the improvements to Carlisle Station has been approved by government and £20m funding has been allocated to the project through the Borderlands Inclusive Growth Deal.
-Cumbria County Council will be the delivery body for the project and is in the process of letting contracts for the works, which will commence this financial year.
+Cumbria County Council is the delivery body for the project and is in the process of letting contracts for the works, which will commence in 2022/23.
+Final designs were progressed during the year and the further planning has progressed for wider elements of the project; planning applications have been submitted for the Citadel project and the City Council (along with Cumbria County Council) has agreed to transfer property to the University of Cumbria to enable development of the project.